BrodyP/challenge-from-chatgpt-personal-portfolio-website/README.md

    - Copyright information and a link to the top of the page.✅

 **Requirements:**
-- Use React and TypeScript to build the website.
+- Use React and TypeScript to build the website.✅
 - The website should be fully responsive and mobile-friendly.
 It should look good on both desktop and mobile devices.
-- Use functional components and hooks in React.
+- Use functional components and hooks in React.✅
-- Use TypeScript for type checking and defining interfaces.
+- Use TypeScript for type checking and defining interfaces.✅
 - Apply CSS styling to make the website visually appealing.
-You can use CSS modules or any CSS-in-JS library if preferred.
+You can use CSS modules or any CSS-in-JS library if preferred.✅
-- Implement smooth scrolling for navigation links.
+- Implement smooth scrolling for navigation links.✅
-- Use any fonts and colors of your choice.
+- Use any fonts and colors of your choice.✅
-- You can use placeholder text and images for now.
-- Feel free to use any additional libraries or frameworks if you prefer.
+- Feel free to use any additional libraries or frameworks if you prefer.✅

 **Evaluation:**
 Candidates will be evaluated on the following criteria: